 How do I get Renewable Heat?

-Local contractors can answer your questions and provide quotes for installation:
+Local contractors can answer your questions and provide quotes for installation.
+Here is a draft guide [pdf] to help you work well with them:

 Local Wood and Pellet Stove Installers